yojoots/libbitcoin-system-wiki/Thin-Air-Fallacy.md

 >
 >The yearly remittances to the Treasury are essentially the leftover Fed revenue after operating expenses.
 By law, this additional revenue must be turned over to the Treasury.
 >
 >The revenue sent to the Treasury peaked at $97.7 billion in 2015 and has been steadily falling since.
 In January, the Fed sent $80.2 billion to the Treasury.

-In this blog post, I explore why these transfers are likely to continue declining.
+This "leftover Fed revenue" is that which is earned, after operating expenses, from loans of money printed by the U.S. Treasury at nominal cost, guaranteed by its [monopoly protection](https://en.wikipedia.org/wiki/Counterfeit) in doing so.
+So the net result is that the Treasury prints new money and then recaptures the money earned as interest that money printed.
+While the money is not printed and then deposited directly into the Treasury, the result is the same.

 ### Conclusion